MelissaData/MatchUpObjectGlobal-Python3-Linux/README.md

 ## Tested Environments

-- Linux 64-bit Python 3.8.7
-- Ubuntu 20.04.05 LTS
+- Linux 64-bit Python 3.8.7, Ubuntu 20.04.05 LTS
-- Melissa data files for 2024-Q1
+- Melissa data files for 2024-Q2

 ## Required File(s) and Programs

 #### Binaries
 This is the c++ code of the Melissa Object.

-- mdMatchup.dll
+- libmdMatchup.so
-- mdGlobalParse.dll
+- libmdGlobalParse.so

 #### Data File(s)
 - icudt52l.dat